colesprou/DFS-Engineering/README.md

 # DFS-Engineering
 # Daily Fantasy Sports and Sportsbook Data Engineering
 ## Overview
-- This project is a robust Python Flask application designed for a Fortune 500 company executive.
+- This project is a robust Python Flask application designed for a high stakes DFS player.
 It is tailored to adeptly handle CSV file uploads, perform data processing and cleaning, and prepare model-ready data for immediate download to the user's device.
+All major sports are supported on this app.

+- Also, I have added an enpoint /MLBOptimizer that gives the user a optimized MLB DFS lineup directly down to your device when you upload DFS lineups from DraftKings.

 ## Key Features
 - CSV File Handling: Upload, process, and clean CSV files to prepare them for data modeling.